NEW! Public Portal to Access Assembly Documents

 - The Anchorage Assembly will call you between 5:00 p.m. and 12:00 midnight from the following number: (907) 343-4066.

 - Mute your television or the live stream if you are following along.
 If not, there is a delay and it will echo and will complicate your testimony.

 - Do not have your phone on speaker.
 Speaker phones introduce a myriad of extraneous noise into your testimony.

 - Make sure there is limited ambient noise from your location and make sure you are in a location that has good cell service, if you are on a cell.

 - If you have a headset, please use it.
 Headsets will give a more consistent signal and reduce room noise.

-- Comply with six feet of physical distancing requirements between non-household members
+- Vaccinated persons may wish to comply with six feet of physical distancing between non-household members.